Exhausting families of representations and spectra of pseudodifferential operators: Faithful families

 \section{Faithful families}

 Let $\maF$ be a set of representations of $A$.
 We say that the family $\maF$ is {\em faithful} if the direct sum representation $\rho:=\oplus_{\phi \in \maF}\, \phi$ is injective.
-We have the following well known result that will serve us as a model for characterization of ``exhausting families'' of representations in the next subsection.
+Faithful families of irreducible representations of a $C\sp{\ast}$-algebra $A$ were called {\em weakly sufficient} in \cite{Roch}.
+The results of this subsection are for the most part very well-known, see for instance \cite{Roch}, but we include them for the purpose of later reference and in order to compare them with the properties of exhausting families and strictly norming families.
+We have the following well known result that will serve us as a model for characterization of ``strictly norming families'' of representations in the next subsection.